School dropout rate is low, but it is still happening in Malaysia. Why?

 It is not a new issue, and yet battling it altogether remains a challenge throughout the years.

 Students choose to discontinue education due to many reasons.
-They include disinterest, poverty, neglectful parents, illness, disability, social problems, learning difficulties, and underage marriage.
+These include disinterest, poverty, neglectful parents, illness, disability, social problems, learning difficulties, and underage marriage.

 Dr Maszlee aims to reduce the rate to 0.27% this year.
-Although the rate is already low, it does not guarantee the success of it, not while the things causing it remain tough conflicts in the country.
+Although the rate is already low now, it does not guarantee it will be a success, not while the things causing it remain tough conflicts in the country.

 Dropping out from school to become someone’s wife